 Brogan says that he’s most proud of PayneCrest’s safety record, which is reflected in its experience modification rate (EMR) of 0.55.
 It’s quite an achievement in an industry where the standard is 1.00.

-You can read the full article at this link.
+You can reach the full article here.